GPRSBirkbeck/BarrowsTodoApp/README.md

       6. How's my unidirectional data flow?
       7. Check out the AppNavHost one more time.
       8. Check out my use of todo vs. To-do vs Todo naming conventions - I imagine there will be a case or two where these aren't aligned.
+      9. Think about renaming it all to task - not Todo - as this might be simpler - have a think.
    3. review gradle - do I have any unneeded dependencies?
    4. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
    5. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.